AJMansfield/Intelligence-Core-Public/kttu02.md

 Travels back to his vehicle, drove back to the capsule, excavated it from mud.
 Strip down all the electronics inside, found a massive socketed CPU.

+Portents say: "press OK to continue" this is a grave portent indeed.

+convert them all to linux?

+blessed a baby - write random english words in sharpie on their forehead